YourDictionary

 Specific Places

 Because state names represent specific places, they are always capitalized.
-If they are paired with a specific city, the first letter of the city’s name will also be capitalized.
+If they are paired with a specific city or town, the first letter of the city’s name will also be capitalized.
 A comma should come between a city and state to properly punctuate it.
-For example:

 • Chicago, Illinois